markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 avatar_channels = ["torso", "arms"]
 ```

-When no explicit item icon or tile source is provided, Eldiron uses the default
+When no project override, explicit tile, authored item-id icon, or semantic icon
+is available, Eldiron can use the default avatar's idle front frame, extract
-avatar's idle front frame, extracts the requested channels, recolors them from
+the requested channels, recolor them from the Ruleset Palette, and use that
-the ruleset palette, and uses that shape for inventory, equipped slot, and
+shape for inventory, equipped-slot, and ground-item previews.
+This is generated
-ground item previews.
+missing art; authored RGBA icon PNGs retain their own colors.

 ## Runtime Resolution